 For example, many people have reported hearing loss due to the constant ringing that they are having in their ears.

 This hearing loss can affect every aspect of your life, including any personal or professional relationships.

 - Constant state of dizziness which can make it impossible to drive or walk without assistance

 - Pain in the ear that can affect that can make a person feel as though they have a horrible headache constantly

 As of right now, fibromyalgia patients have very little relief that can be found from these issues.
 However, we do have a few that can be tried.

 How can a person deal with the ear issues they are having due to fibromyalgia?

-There are a few things that people can do that has given slight relief to a few.
+There are a few things that people can do that have given slight relief to a few.
 These elements are:

 2- Use a hot water pad on our neck and around the ear.
 This has been great for pain for many people.